-As of June 30, 2024, the Trust's Principal Market NAV was \$10,015,786,118 and the Trust's Principal Market NAV per Share was \$32.29.
+The net asset value of the Trust determined on a GAAP basis is referred to in this prospectus as "Principal Market NAV."
+The Sponsor also calculates Principal Market NAV per Share in accordance with GAAP.
 See "Part I-Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Selected Operating Data" in the Q1 2024 Quarterly Report for additional information reconciling the Trust's NAV and NAV per Share presented in the Annual Report (previously referred to therein as "Digital Asset Holdings" and "Digital Asset Holdings per Share") against the GAAP metrics presented in our financial statements included hereto.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Selected Operating Data" in the Q2 2025 Quarterly Report for additional information reconciling the Trust's NAV and NAV per Share presented in the Annual Report (previously referred to therein as "Digital Asset Holdings" and "Digital Asset Holdings per Share") against the GAAP metrics presented in our financial statements included hereto.

-As of June 30, 2024, the Trust's NAV was \$10,016,283,542 and the Trust's NAV per Share was \$32.29.
 The Trust's NAV is the aggregate value, expressed in U.S. dollars, of the Trust's assets (other than U.S. dollars or other fiat currency), less the U.S. dollar value of the Trust's expenses and other liabilities calculated in the manner set forth under "Part I-Item 1.
-Business-Overview of the ETH Industry and Market" in the Annual Report.
+Business-Overview of the Ethereum Industry and Market" in the Annual Report.